puritys/nodejs-phplike/README.md

 This project's purpose is to  porting some useful php function to node.js

-Support synchronous exec to prevent node.js too many callback function, it is make the code easier to maintain.
+Support synchronous exec to prevent node.js too many callback function, it will make the code easier to maintain.

 <h2>Completed PHP Method</h2>